 In addition, several studies have found a connection between chronic stress and Alzheimer’s, delayed response times, and judgment-making.
 But, of course, these cognitive symptoms may also stem from other problems like depression, which is closely related to stress.
 Since high stress also affects the mind, it’s essential to look for changes in an elder’s behavior or thought processes.

 Family and caregivers should look for these symptoms of cognitive stress:

-Reduced judgment, such as unnecessary spending when living on a small budget
+- Reduced judgment (unnecessary spending when living on a small budget, etc.)

-Loved ones and caregivers should talk with seniors frequently about their emotions to correctly understand their condition.
-If necessary, consider a therapist or mental health professional.
+You should talk to your loved ones frequently about their emotions to correctly understand their condition.
+Then, if necessary, consider a therapist or mental health professional.

 Activities To Try During Stress Awareness Month

 Stress Awareness Month is the perfect time to try and find new ways to reduce stress for yourself or your loved one.

 Our living conditions play a massive role in our stress levels.
 Our environment can improve or worsen stress depending on how it was made or sustained.
 For example, clutter can lead to tension or feelings of losing control.
 On the other hand, an organized room promotes clearer thinking and reduces distractions.

 A few ways to create less stressful, more relaxing surroundings include: